 “Magnificence in Windermere” Seattle Times, January 11, 1970

 “Trees Give Warmth to Courts, Says Landscape Architect” Seattle Times, February 20, 1970

 “Circulation Creates Intensely Urban Campus” Seattle Times, August 16, 1970

 Landcape architect William G. Teufel was born in Fairbanks, Alaska, on April 5, 1925.
 In the late 1930s, his parents, Frank and Lucille Teufel, moved to Seattle where, for nearly 40 years, they operated a greenhouse in Madison Park neighborhood.
 It was there that William developed an early interest in landscape architecture.

-One of his proudest accomplishments was acquiring a 3-acre site in Woodinville on a hillside northwest of the Chateau Ste.
-Michelle winery, where in 1988 he worked with an architect to design his own home.
+One of his proudest accomplishments was acquiring a 3-acre site in Woodinville on a hillside lot (13102 NE 146th St, ), where in 1988 he worked with an architect to design his own home.
 On the site he planted 4,500 rhododendrons and held an annual spring garden picnic that attracted hundreds of friends.